ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+gin
+of the oil is that the oil sands are the
+mere reservoirs which contain the prod­
+uct of the decompositioil of vegetable
+and animal life of the Devonian epoch.
+A new foot-warmer has been intro­
+duced for public comfort in cabs and
+other vehicles in France.
+A sheet-iron
+box is used with a sliding drawer, over
+which the air, which is admitted at one
+end, may pass before it esoapes at holes
+in the other end.
+Into this drawer a
+briquette of pure compressed carbon
+raised to a red heat is placed, and it
+continues to burn there, without giving
+forth any disagreeable odor, for about
 fourteen hours.
 The pain caused by the sting of a
 plant or insect is the result of a certain